 Well, it is becoming increasingly important to demonstrate to the Local Planning Authority and the Lead Local Flood Authority that surface water drainage has been considered in most new developments.

-A sustainable surface water strategy benefits the environment, reduces the risk of water pollution and flood damage, and also contributes to improving wildlife and biodiversity in urban landscapes.
+A sustainable surface water drainage strategy benefits the environment, reduces the risk of water pollution and flood damage, and also contributes to improving wildlife and biodiversity in urban landscapes.

 Heavy clay-based soil impacts the soil infiltration rate, meaning water takes longer to soak away.
-This can often mean certain elements used in a standard SuDS strategy are no longer effective, so more work is needed to overcome any risk of flooding.
-In such a scenario it might be an added thing you need to sort out, including getting your development connected to the storm drain.
+This can often mean certain elements used in a standard SuDS strategy are no longer effective, so more work is needed to overcome flooding risk.

 Your Specific Lead Local Flood Authority (LLFA) Requires One

-A detailed drainage design is often required due to local planning policy as well as the view of the specific Lead Local Flood Authority (LLFA).
-They can determine drainage as a critical issue in your area, and make a SuDS report a requirement of planning.
 The level of detail required can vary for each LLFA, some are happy with a basic SuDS report that provides an outline of SuDS strategy in writing, supported by hydraulic calculations and a desktop infiltration study.
-Some LLFAs will also request a full drainage strategy to include an outline foul drainage strategy also.
+Some LLFAs will also request a full Sustainable Urban Drainage strategy to include an outline foul drainage strategy also.

-Whereas, some LLFAs also request detailed drainage layouts to include pipe sizes, cover and invert levels of all manholes and SuDS, all provided in proposed layouts and include connections to existing systems.
-When we have been instructed on these, we liaise with the client and architect to ensure that the solutions proposed can be developed through to the planning condition discharge and construction stage, without repeating work or carrying out abortive work, which ultimately means the client does not end up paying for the same service twice.
+When we have been instructed on these, we liaise with the client and architect to ensure we can develop the proposed solutions through to the planning condition discharge and construction stage without repeating work or carrying out abortive work, meaning the client does not end up paying for the same service twice.

-SUDS Strategy
+SUDS REPORT

 Choose Nimbus for your SuDS Design

-As Civil Engineers and not just Environmental consultants, we can give you early-stage advice for sustainable drainage designs to practically integrate into your development, allowing you to work around any constraints or risks, in a natural and ecological way.
+As Civil Engineers and Environmental consultants, we can give you early-stage advice for sustainable drainage designs to practically integrate into your development, allowing you to work around any constraints or risks, in a natural and ecological way.